BruceEckel/ThinkingInPython/src/Metaclasses.rst

 processing traits for that language.

-To solve this problem, consider a system that automatically keeps a list of all of it's "leaf" subclasses (only the classes that have no inheritors).
+To solve this problem, consider a system that automatically keeps a list of all of its "leaf" subclasses (only the classes that have no inheritors).
 This way we can easily enumerate through all the subtypes::